Ricardo-van-Aken/pest-plugin-integration-tests/README.md

-# Laravel Integration Testing
+# Laravel End-To-End Testing

-A Laravel package that allows for the easy creation of true integration tests, which test the laravel application while using the full desired tech stack.
+A Laravel package that allows for the easy creation of true end-to-end tests, which test the laravel application while using the full desired tech stack.
 Tests are created with a request builder, allowing for actual HTTP(S) requests to be sent to the application.
 The HTTP requests contain a unique header which the application uses to differentiate between normal requests and 'test' requests.
 When this header is detected the application automatically switches from its normal storage to separate testing storage for databases, cache, queues, and sessions, ensuring complete isolation between test and production environments.

+## Features

+- **Storage Switching:** Automatically switches databases, cache, queues, and sessions to testing storage when `X-TESTING` header is detected
+- **HTTP Request Builder:** Provides `E2ETestCase` with fluent HTTP client and request builder
+- **Test Stubs:** Includes ready-to-use test stubs for common Laravel features (authentication, registration, settings, etc.)

+## Requirements

+- PHP ^8.1
+- Laravel ^12.0

 ## Table of Contents